Owen Brown Street Reconstruction Project

 Resident Open House February 16

-The City will host an open-house meeting with residents on Thursday February 16 from 5:30-7:30pm at the Hudson Public Library.
-City staff will be available to review the plans and answer questions about the project.
-All are welcome to attend.
-Can't attend?
+The City hosted an open-house meeting with residents on Thursday February 16 from 5:30-7:30pm at the Hudson Public Library.
+City staff was available to review the plans and answer questions about the project.
 Submit your questions or comments online here.

 At this time, the project is expected to be constructed in the summer with final restoration in the fall.
 This schedule is pending the Summit County Dept. of Sanitary Sewer Services work that is also scheduled to take place this year.
 If necessary, the City will modify its construction schedule to minimize disruptions to property owners.
 More information regarding the project schedules will be provided as schedules for the County’s work is confirmed.